 Native to the Eastern Cape province in South Africa, tiger jaws succulents can be found growing amongst rocks and clay soil in the subtropical deserts of the area.
 Their growing season begins in the spring and lasts throughout the summer, and they display brilliant yellow flowers during the fall—although it is uncommon for them to flower when grown indoors.
 The flower opens during the day in the fall, then closes in the evening.

 Tiger jaws succulents are sun-loving plants that require at least three hours of bright, direct light a day, and preferably six hours or more.
 Moving the plant outside during the summer will help it get the light that it requires.
-While it is uncommon for tiger jaws succulents to bloom when grown indoors, placing the plant outdoors during the summer will help to increase the chances of flowering.
+While it's uncommon for tiger jaws succulents to bloom when grown indoors, placing the plant outdoors during the summer will help to increase the chances of flowering.
 Tiger jaws succulents can tolerate less light during the winter months, but should still be placed in a bright location.